AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 ### Skill Variety / Task Variety

 Skill Variety is the extent to which an individual must use different skills to perform at their job.
-Separate but related is Task Variety which is the extent to which an individual performs different tasks at the job.
+Separate but related is Task Variety which is the extent to which an individual performs different tasks on the job.
 Task Identity wasn't originally measured by Hackman `11` but was instead measured in a separate survey called the _Job Characteristics Inventory_ in 1976 `16`.

 Both constructs are very similar but have slightly different predictive power.
 Skill variety focuses on the skills of the worker, whereas the task variety focuses on the job itself which is more consistent with the other 4 factors of the JCM.
-As a result of the similarity between skill variety and task variety, they have often been combined together and measured as one construct in many studies.
+As a result of the similarity between skill variety and task variety, they have often been combined and measured as one construct in many studies.

 Task Identity was measured by asking: